codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 doesn't allow things to line up in columns.
 In cases like this, you can pass in a number of spaces to pad every line after the first line, so that you will have a crisp column edge on the left::

+    $titles = [
+        'task1a',
+        'task1abc',
+    ];
+    $descriptions = [
+        'Lorem Ipsum is simply dummy text of the printing and typesetting industry.', "Lorem Ipsum has been the industry's standard dummy text ever since the", ];

     // Determine the maximum length of all titles
     // to determine the width of the left column
     $maxlen = max(array_map('strlen', $titles));